Global Shutter Camera

-Most of people think rolling shutter is bad.
+Most of the people think that the rolling shutter is bad.
 I don’t think so, it is just a kind of technology.
 There is no better from one than the other if you don’t compare them according to a given application.
-General speaking rolling shutter is good when low cost, high resolution and high frame rate is needed, while global shutter is good for fast moving objects and machine vision applications.
+General speaking rolling shutter is good when low cost, high resolution, and high frame rate is needed, while the global shutter is good for fast moving objects and machine vision applications.

 Global Shutter Camera Breakout From ArduCAM

-ArduCAM now introduce two global shutter camera head board based on ON-Semi (used to be Aptina) MT9V022/ MT9V034 (0.3MP) and AR0134/AR0135 (1.2MP).
-The camera head board can be used with ARM, DSP, FPGA so similar platform with parallel camera interface.
+ArduCAM now introduces two global shutter camera headboard based on ON-Semi (used to be Aptina) MT9V022/ MT9V034 (0.3MP) and AR0134/AR0135 (1.2MP).
+The camera headboard can be used with ARM, DSP, FPGA so similar platforms with parallel camera interfaces.

-ArduCAM also provide USB camera shield for seamless integration for these global shutter camera board.
-Mono and color types are abailable for both types.
+ArduCAM also provides USB camera shield for seamless integration for these global shutter camera board.
+Mono and color types are available for both types.
 The main spec for each sensor list below.

 |Array Size||640(H) x 480(V)||752(H) x 480(V)||1280(H) x 960(V)|

 |Frame Rate||100fps at full resolution||60fps at full resolution||54fps at full resolution|

 60fps at 720p